Pattern analysis in a benthic bacteria-nutrient system: 2D Patterns

 \subsection{Localized Patterns and Snaking}

 Over the small domain, which is used for \figref{hsbbifu}, the hot-bean branch has 4 bifurcation points (not indicated).
 By increasing the horizontal direction by a factor of 4, the number of bifurcation points on the hot-bean branch also increases by a factor of 4 (see \figref{snakehs}).
 Periodic connections between stripes and hot hexagons branch from these bifurcation points.
 Here most things are similar to the 1D case described above.
 The bifurcation points are connected in the same way.
 Snaking branches of solutions bifurcate from the first and second ones, which look like front connections between hot stripes and hot hexagons and pulses of hexagons on homogeneous backgrounds, respectively.
-These states are actually periodic connections between stripes and hot hexagons, when we continue this solutions periodically.
+These states are actually periodic connections between stripes and hot hexagons, when we extend this solutions periodically.

 In contrast to the 1D case the snake does not snake around a vertical line but in a slanted manner.
-With respect to the results of \cite{slant2,bbkm2008,hokno2009,dawes08} we can expect that this is a finite size effect.
 Such localized patterns can also be found on cold bean branches (see \figrefa{coldbeansnake}).
 It can be seen in \eqref{hexamp} that the hexagons bifurcate in a disturbed pitchfork such that there is a bistable range between the homogeneous and hexagon solution.

 We use a triangular domain to calculate branches of localized hexagons on homogeneous backgrounds for $\gamma=0.25$ (see \figref{coldbeansnake}).
 The solutions which bifurcate from the first and second bifurcation points of the cold hexagon branch are a single localized patch and multi localized patches of hexagons, respectively.
 Single patches are already observed and studied in \cite{hexsnake}.
 Multi patches are not mentioned in the literature before.
 We see that the patches themselves have a hexagonal structure.
-To understand the difference between single and multi patches one should have in mind that we can continue the solutions periodically.
+To understand the difference between single and multi patches one should have in mind that we can extend the solutions periodically.
 If we do this for both, we see that the patches of the single patches lie edge to edge, while the multi patches lie corner to corner.
 Here only the single patch exhibits a snaking behavior with only one wiggle.
 By increasing the domain size, the number of wiggles should increase for both.